-- Special Advisers who wish to take part in the General Election campaign or help in a Party headquarters or research unit during such a campaign must first resign their appointments. - Special Advisers who resign and leave the department, will no longer have preferential access to papers and officials.
+- 1. Special Advisers who wish to take part in the general election campaign or help in a party headquarters or research unit during such a campaign must first resign their appointments. - 2.
+Special Advisers who resign and leave the department, will no longer have preferential access to papers and officials.
 Any request for advice from a former Special Adviser will be treated in the same way as requests from other members of the public. - 3.
-On resigning, Special Advisers should return all departmental property eg mobile phones, blackberries, remote access and other IT equipment.
+On resigning, Special Advisers should return all departmental property e.g. mobile phones, remote access and other IT equipment.
 These can be returned to the individual should they be re-appointed.
 Special Advisers may leave a voicemail message or out of office reply on departmental IT with forwarding contact details. - 4.
 Special Advisers receive severance pay on resignation, or when their appointment is terminated.
-Severance pay for special advisers is taxable and will be paid as a lump sum.
+Severance pay for Special Advisers is taxable and will be paid as a lump sum.
 The amount an individual is entitled to will be determined by their length of service as set out in the Model Contract for Special Advisers.
 Special Advisers are required to agree that if they are reappointed, they will repay any amount above that which they would have been paid in salary had they remained in post.
 Any excess severance must be repaid in a lump sum to their employing departments. - 5.
-If it is agreed, exceptionally, that a special adviser should remain in post during the purdah period, their appointment will be automatically terminated the day after polling day.
-In those cases, Special Advisers may continue to give advice on Government business to their Ministers as before.
+If the Prime Minister agrees exceptionally that a Special Adviser should remain in post during the election period, their appointment will be automatically terminated the day after polling day.
+In those cases, Special Advisers may continue to give advice on government business to their Ministers as before.
 They must continue to adhere to the requirements of the Special Adviser Code and may not take any public part in the campaign.
 Guidance Note A is also relevant in relation to the commissioning of briefing.

-6. If there is no change of Government following the Election, a Special Adviser may be re-appointed.
+6. If there is no change of government following the election, a Special Adviser may be re-appointed.
 The Prime Minister's approval will be required before any commitments are made, and a fresh letter of appointment issued, including for any advisers who have stayed in post.